-Action # Title Description Total Funds Contributing ways to more consistently communicate with parents about how the child is doing in school, at both the office and classroom level.
+Action # Title Description Total Funds Contributing Innovations Academy will investigate ways to more consistently communicate with parents about how their child is doing in school, at both the office and classroom level.
 5.2 Parent education opportunities 2021-22 School will hold parent education seminars during the school year.
 Special invitations will go to families eligible for free and reduced lunch, those with EL students, and those with low academic performance.
 The cost associated with this may include extra time spent by IA staff as well as paying for guest experts.
 2022-23 We will actively survey parents about their concerns and areas of need to guide the topics of parent education, barriers to parents for engaging in parent education and other school activities.
 We will hold parent education seminars during the school year.
 Special invitations will go to families eligible for free and reduced lunch, those with EL students, and those with low academic performance.
 The cost associated with this may include extra time spent by IA staff, education seminar costs, guest speaker costs, documentary rental costs, materials costs.
-2023-24 We will continue outreach to our educational partners, including surveys for parent education, barriers to parents for engaging in parent education and other school activities.
-Education opportunities will be made available for parents to better understand the philosophy of I.A., SEL strategies, and other school programs.
+2023-24 We will continue outreach to our educational partners, including events and surveys for parents about their concerns and areas of need to guide the topics of parent education, barriers to parents for engaging in parent education and other school activities.
+Education opportunities will be made available for parents to better understand the philosophy of I.A., We will include events to support community building and learning.
+SEL strategies, and other school programs.
 Parent activities offered during 23-24 will reflect that feedback.
 Special invitations will go to families eligible for free and reduced lunch, those with EL students, and those with low academic performance.
-The cost associated with this may include extra time spent by IA staff, education seminar costs, guest speaker costs, documentary rental costs, materials costs. \$30,000.00 Yes
+The cost associated with this may include extra time spent by IA staff, education seminar costs, guest speaker costs, documentary rental costs, materials costs. \$26,000.00 Yes